kw1c-VervoortTijme/siganture/README.md

 ## Customization

 ### Personalizing the Signature
-- Replace the name "Tijme Vervoort" with your name
 - Update the address and contact information
 - Ensure image paths point to your hosted images